Quotes — price a job and get customer sign-off before the work starts

 - Wraptor creates a new job (

 JOB-XXXX), links it to the quote, and navigates you to the job detail panel. - From the job, proceed to scheduling, design, and production.
+(Once the quote is linked to a job, the Actions menu also offers Create Invoice.)

 -